Some dogs are born with a strong desire to defend their family and home, and they make excellent guard dogs.

 The breed developed a reputation for bravery and concentration during World War I as a result of the dogs’ work as sentries and messengers, according to the AKC.

-Airedales are prepared to love on everyone the family welcomes, but they will bark nonstop and use their strong jaws if required if they perceive a threat.
+Airedales are prepared to love everyone the family welcomes, but they will bark nonstop and use their strong jaws if required if they perceive a threat.

 The last time an Airedale won the Westminster Dog Show was in 1933.